 Colorado Section 8 Housing

-To be eligible for Section 8 housing in Colorado, applicants must meet certain requirements.
-These include:
+To be eligible for Section 8 in Colorado, applicants must meet specific criteria:

-Citizenship or eligible immigrant status: Applicants must be U.S. citizens or eligible non-citizens.
+Residency and Citizenship Status: Applicants must be U.S. citizens or legal residents with eligible immigration status.

 Income Limits for Section 8 in Colorado